Sole Trader, Partnership, LLP or Limited Company

 7. The company will be governed by company law.

-Main advantages of using a Limited Company
+Advantages of Using a Limited Company

 1. A Limited Company may appear more credible and substantial although, in reality, this is not necessarily the case.

-2. The liability of its shareholders is limited to the amount of the share capital issued and so offers protection to the shareholders’ personal assets.
-In the event of company failure and not being able to pay its creditors, your personal assets are protected.
-However, banks, landlords, and others will often require personal guarantees from the shareholders or directors when dealing with small limited companies.
+2. The liability of its shareholders is limited to the amount of the share capital issued and so offers protection to the shareholders’ assets.
+In the event of company failure and not being able to pay its creditors, your assets are protected.

-3. A Limited Company has better borrowing potential than an unincorporated business as it can use current assets as security by creating a floating charge over its assets.
+3. A Limited Company has better-borrowing potential than an unincorporated business as it can use current assets as security by creating a floating charge over its assets.

-4. You can use shares to enable different people to hold different proportions of ownership of the business that they can pass onto the next generation.
+4. You can use shares to enable different people to hold different proportions of ownership of the business that they can pass on to the next generation.

 5. You can have different classes of shares with different rights, such as non-voting shares for someone who wants to invest some money into the company but doesn’t wish to take part in the management.

 6. Having a limited company can create significant tax advantages by having profits taxed at Corporation Tax rates which are a lot lower than the higher rates of personal tax.
-However, when the funds are extracted from the company extra tax or national insurance charges may arise.

-Main disadvantages of using a Limited Company
+Disadvantages of Using a Limited Company

-1. Your annual accounts have to be filed at Companies House and are available for public inspection as is other information about the company.
+1. 1.
+Your annual accounts have to be filed at Companies House and are available for public inspection as is other information about the company.

 3. A company is more complicated to wind up.